-Attachment 1, Sample Comprehensive Narrative Entries for TWIST Counselor Notes, provides scenarios of participant cases showing comprehensive and accurate narratives for TWIST Counselor Notes.
+Attachment 1, Sample Comprehensive Narrative Entries for WorkInTexas.com Case Notes, provides scenarios of participant cases that show examples of comprehensive and accurate narratives for WorkInTexas.com Case Notes.

-NLF: Boards must ensure that Workforce Solutions Office staff enters comprehensive information into TWIST Counselor Notes within one week of the service provision or contact.
+NLF: Boards must ensure that Workforce Solutions Office staff enters comprehensive information into WorkInTexas.com Case Notes within one week of the provision of a service or contact with a participant.

 LF: Boards may require their contractors to apply these procedures for child care services.